-We're consistently ranked one of the top veterinary schools.
-We're ranked 1st in the UK in both the Guardian University Guide 2019 and the Times 2018 veterinary subject league tables.
-We are ranked 5th in the world in the Shanghai Global Ranking of Academic Subjects 2018 and 6th in the world in the QS World University Ranking by Subject 2019.
+We're consistently ranked among the top veterinary schools in the world.
+We're ranked 2nd in the UK in both the Guardian University Guide 2020 and the Times Good University Guide 2020.
+We are 4th in the Shanghai Global Ranking of Academic Subjects 2019 and 6th in QS World University Rankings by Subject 2020.

-On our integrated programmes you will study a wide range of animals from large and small companion animals and exotics to a variety of wildlife species.
+On our integrated programmes you will study a wide range of animals, from large and small companion animals and exotics to a variety of wildlife species.
 Our purpose-built campus is home to the largest concentration of animal science expertise in Europe, and students benefit from access to our three on-site veterinary hospitals.

 Veterinary medicine at Edinburgh mixes the best traditions with award-winning, progressive teaching.
 Our outstanding hospitals and teaching facilities provide an excellent environment to develop your practical and clinical skills.